hiperesfera/OpenCV/README.md

 # OpenCV

-A Simple C program for motion detecion using the OpenCV library
+A simple C program for motion detecion using the OpenCV library

-2008 project for the module "Computational Imaging", Faculty of Physics of University of Santiago de Compostela
+This is a project from 2008 for the module "Computational Imaging".
+(Faculty of Physics, University of Santiago de Compostela)